tandemdrive/ocpi-tariffs/README.md

   Both a command line tool and a Rust library are provided.

-- Expose the software functionality at [OCPI Tools](https://ocpi-tools.com/) to make it even easier for people to do calculations with the tariff software.
+- Expose the software functionality [online](https://tools.tandemdrive.com/)
+  to make it even easier for people to do calculations with the tariff software.